 On November 25th, 1985, at the coveted Madison Square Garden in New York City, a controversy occurred in the ring between then-champion, Wendi Richter and The Spider (a.k.a.
-Fabulous Moolah) that has since gone down in folklore as the Original Screwjob of professional wrestling.
-The incident was brought about by Vince McMahon’s need to take the title away from Richter after she had refused to sign a new contract with the company.
+Fabulous Moolah) that has since gone down in folklore as the Original Screwjob of professional wrestling.* The incident was brought about by Vince McMahon’s need to take the title away from Richter after she tried to renegotiate her contract with the company.

 The Original Screwjob in professional wrestling and how Vince McMahon and Fabulous Moolah screwed Wendi Richter out of the Women’s Championship Belt